Automations (beta)

 For each vendor, explain whether they look like a possible partner, incumbent, competitor, or market signal.
 Include supporting evidence, recent activity, buyer alignment, teaming or competition risk, and the next action our team should consider.Manage automation runs

-Automation list and detail views can show the automation status, trigger summary, project, next run, last run, and run history.
+Automation list and detail views can show the automation status, trigger summary, project, next run, last run, run history, and current notification setting.
 Generated conversations can be opened from their run history when available.

 | Action | What it does |